Venerable Beopjeong Buddhist Priest’s Argument Against Dog Meat Consumption (English Translation) 법정스님의 개식용반대론

-In my opinion, the fact that our society has been wasting national resources on utterly divisive internal conflicts in all walks of life, such as politics, economy and religion from ancient times is a natural result of evil practice of betrayal and a loss of trust in humanity through the slaughtering and eating of dogs which is then applied in human interactions consciously and unconsciously.
+In my opinion, the fact that our society has been wasting national resources on utterly divisive internal conflicts in all walks of life, such as politics, economy and religion from ancient times is a natural result of evil practice of betrayal and a loss of trust in humanity through the slaughtering and eating of dogs which is then applied consciously and unconsciously in human interactions.

 Additionally, the slaughter of dogs causes severe pollution.
 In the process of mass breeding of dogs, a lot of noise pollution occurs and its negative effects on the public are serious.

 To solve that dog farmers commit the cruelty of forcibly bursting dogs’ eardrums to reduce the noise of barking.
 There isn’t anything they won’t do in order to eat dog meat.

 Moreover, to flavor the meat, sometimes the dogs are hung by the neck then mercilessly bludgeoned all over with a club, bursting their internal organs and killing it brutally and heartlessly.
 We must indeed call this a scumbag behavior.
 And even after the dog is dead, it is blow torched to burn off their fur, causing odors to spread throughout the neighborhood.
 There are so many dog traders who make their living adversely effecting human minds and greatly polluting the society just for the eating of dog meat.
 This is in fact a waste of national resources as well as blasphemy against human society.